clay-one/composer-core/docs/conventions.md

-# Composer Conventions and Defaults
+# ComposerCore Conventions and Defaults

 TODO